 Since the very beginning of this blog, I have covered topics ranging from destination overviews, travel inspiration, political opinions and various amounts of social commentary… But I recently read something from Oneika the Traveller that really made me question whether politics and travel (or any subjective opinions for that matter) should be spoken about on the same platform.

-It made me wonder whether speaking about topics that cause a lot of controversy, is something that’s really worth it.
+It made me wonder whether speaking about topics that cause a lot of controversies, is something that’s really worth it.

 Should I be speaking openly about injustice when I’ve never personally experienced it?
 Should I be telling my opinion on matters that are continuously causing others to hurt, or is it best to turn a blind eye?
 Should I be speaking about confronting subjects when people ultimately turn to travel as an escape?

 I questioned my intentions at this point; I’m not going to lie.
 But once I really thought about it and acknowledged my privilege, I realised the sheer importance of simply speaking up.

 There are always going to be privileged people that want to avoid politics and global issues to their full extent, and I completely understand — in the end, it may be easier to not worry about the bad in the world in an “ignorance is bliss” kind of way… But that is not helpful.

 Whenever I hear of issues on the news, whether they be local or on a global scale, my mind is far from at ease.
 I think about the situation and every little person, animal or materialistic item involved.
 I question the entire scenario until I literally have no other option but to distract myself or force myself to otherwise.

 And I’ve come to realise, that’s okay!